Yaroster/skoomaDen.me/src/content/blog/Dai Gyakuten Saiban.md

 ![Famitsu Article for Dai Gyakuten Saiban](image-104.png)

-While Famitsu awarded DGS a score of 35/40.
+While [Famitsu](https://www.famitsu.com) awarded DGS a score of 35/40.
 This score was based on individual ratings from only four reviewers.
 Some more seasoned reviewers, however, noted that the pacing, especially in the early stages, felt slower than previous entries, which could be challenging for some players.

-IGN (knowing how much value their opinions actually hold lol) called the pacing "glacial", Nintendo Life hated the "overlong dialogues" and Destructoid called some of the Investigation phases "gimmicky".
+[IGN](https://me.ign.com/en/) (knowing how much value their opinions actually hold lol) called the pacing "glacial", [Nintendo Life](https://www.nintendolife.com) hated the "overlong dialogues" and [Destructoid](https://www.destructoid.com) called some of the Investigation phases "gimmicky".
 Despite all this, the overall storytelling and character arcs were lauded, with Ryūnosuke Naruhodō’s growth and his interactions with Sholmes really standing out.

 ## The *Phoenix Wright X Layton* Influence

-The influence of *Phoenix Wright X Layton* is clear in [Shu Takumi](https://en.wikipedia.org/wiki/Shu_Takumi)'s approach to [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/).
+The influence of *[Professor Layton vs. Phoenix Wright: Ace Attorney](https://en.wikipedia.org/wiki/Professor_Layton_vs._Phoenix_Wright:_Ace_Attorney)* is clear in [Shu Takumi](https://en.wikipedia.org/wiki/Shu_Takumi)'s approach to [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/).
 In interviews, Takumi has mentioned how working on the crossover allowed him to explore storytelling in a historical context, blending puzzle-solving with legal drama.
 This experience helped shape his vision for [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/), where he was able to integrate more elaborate puzzles and deductions into the legal framework. <br /><br />

 ![](image-105.png)